Adrian's KTM1190 R - Owning and Riding

 - My KTM never missed a beat riding off road in up to 38 deg c.

 - The KTM rider gets a lot of heat from the engine and rear cylinder, more than any of my Triumphs.
-Great in the UK but
+Great in the UK on all but the hottest

-venture abroad and this bike will cook the rider on days with high temperatures 30 Deg plus.
+days however when I venture abroad this bike will cook the rider on days with high temperatures 30 Deg plus.
 In town and at low speeds on

 hot days I have learned to ride legs wide open like a frog.